 It starts with a full deployment.

-The Python client uploads the entire Truss to the Baseten Api Server, which builds the Docker image and spins up the Draft Model Pod.
-Baseten Api Server takes note of the content hash and the signature of the model thus deployed.
-The Draft model pod, thus started, runs the Control Proxy and Inference server, just like on local Docker.
+The CLI uploads the entire Truss to the Baseten Api Server, which builds the Docker image and spins up the development deployment Pod.
+The Baseten API Server takes note of the content hash and the signature of the model thus deployed.
+The development deployment pod, thus started, runs the Control Proxy and Inference server, just like on local Docker.

-Currently, Draft models on Baseten only support a single pod, sufficient for developing and testing the model service, but the design would work for multiple pods too.
+Currently, development deployments on Baseten only support a single pod, sufficient for developing and testing the model service, but the design would work for multiple pods too.

-A user can change the Truss and use the client to deploy again, using exactly the same command as before:
+A user can change the Truss and use the CLI to deploy again, using exactly the same command as before:

 This could be from a different machine; live reload would still work.

-Baseten Api Server applies the patch on the Draft model pod:
+Baseten Api Server applies the patch on the development deployment pod:

-- Syncs the patch to the Draft model pod.
+Syncs the patch to the development deployment pod.